sushil2601/javaScript_practise/MONGODB.md

     Ex:- $lte, $gte

-Q. What is projection in MongoDB?
-How to implement it?
-Ans :-
-    Projection is the way of specifying which fields should be returned in the query results.

-    Projection can be implemented by using the project method.

-        ex:- const cursor2 = collection.find({}).project({name : 1});

-Q. What are Indexes in MongoDB?
-How indexing make data retrieval faster?
-Ans :-
-    Indexes are data structure that improve the speed of data retrieval operations on collections.

-    By default, index is automatically created on _id field.

-    Ex:- user collection

-        [
-            {"_id":1,"name":"sushil","age":23},     --> Before creating index, data is directly {"_id":2,"name":"suman","age":23},             retrieved.
-            {"_id":3,"name":"Taaj","age":23}
-        ]

-        creating index on "name" field.(MongoDB will create a separate index data structure(index tree))

-        {   Ascending
-            "Sushil":[1],
-            "Suman" :[2],        ===> index tree
-            "kumar" :[3]
-        }

-        -> After creating index, data is retrieved via indexes.

-    MongoDB automatically update the index tree as documents are inserted,updated or deleted ensuring the index remains accurate.

-    When querying with indexed fields, MongoDB uses the index to efficiently locate matching documents, avoiding a full collection scan.

 Q. What are Mongoose?
 What are the advantages of using it?
 Ans :-
     Mongoose is an Object Data Modeling library for MongoDB and Node.js.